IanMcCommon/CJCPAs-Ultimate-Tax-Strategy-Database/README.md

 **Key Changes Across All Files:**
 - Removed all "expires 12/31/2025" and "2026 sunset" language
 - Updated estate exemption from ~$7M to $15M permanent
-- Updated 199A from 20% expiring to 23% permanent
 - Updated bonus depreciation from phasing out to 100% permanent
 - Updated SALT cap from $10K to $40K with phase-out rules
 - Updated all footers to "November 2025 (Post-OBBBA)"